Betta persephone

 Betta persephone is a species of labyrinth fish endemic to Malaysia where it is only known from Johor.

 Etymology

 This betta's specific epithet derives from the Greek goddess Persephone, queen of the Underworld.

-Knowing a bit more about Persephone helps to understand the fish's name.
-Persephone became queen of the Underworld when she was kidnapped by Hades, who she subsequently married.
-But Hades allowed Persephone to visit her mother in the world above — the upper world.
-It's this living in two worlds — upper and lower — that explains the Persephone allusion.

 Describer tropical-fish importer Dietrich Schaller clearly explained the name when he described the species in the German aquarium magazine Die Aquarien- und Terrarienzeitschrift (DATZ).
 According to Schaller, the name refers to how the fish adapts to environmental conditions.
 When water is available, it lives as any fish would, swimming above the leaf-litter substrate of peat-forest swamps and streams.
 When conditions are dry, however, the fish buries itself within the moist leaf litter in order to stay alive.

 Description

 Betta persephone is a small species with a maximum length of 2.6 cm SL.
 The males are largely blue-black in colour, with the females exhibiting browner tones.

 Distribution and habitat

 Betta persephone has a limited distribution in Malaysia, the type locality being Ayer Hitam in Johor.
 This Betta species inhabits soft, acidic waters at temperatures of 23‒28 °C (73‒82 °F).
 The typical habitat is closed-canopy forest where it is dark on the forest floor and there is thick vegetation on the banks of the blackwater streams and peat swamps where this fish lives among submerged tree roots.
 Sometimes it may be forced to live temporarily among the wet leaf litter in periods when the peaty pools dry up.